This is THE NUMBER ONE of my "PRIDE & JOY" Projects! :)

 Instead of the tradional "Pi-Net" circuit, V2.0 & 2.1 use an air-core RF transformer.
 There are two reasons for doing this.

 1) Both the primary and secondary are GROUND-REFERENCED

 You only need to tune for the dip in plate current, and you're done!

 My absolute max output with that design was 30 watts, CW.
-(At 575v, the B+ is a little low.)
-With this version, I had to reduce the RF from the exciter until I was seeing 12 watts carrier to see 100% positive mod.
+(At 575v, the B+ was a little low.)
+With this version, I could only get about 12 watts carrier to see 100% positive mod.
 I included the O'scope in the pic, just to "show off" the nice envelope! ;) The sinewave is actually being generated by accoustic feedback, and it was varying, so that is why it is not 100% in this picture.

-If you click this pic and view the LARGE version, you will see some text that I added to the image, pointing out what some of the items in the picture are.
+If you click this pic and view the LARGE version, you will see some text that I added to the image, pointing out what some of the items in the picture were.

 Here's the AM station, with the homebrew receiver!
-(The exciter is not in this picture.
-It is below and to the right.
-A seperate pic of it is below.)
-The receiver is my latest "pride & joy" project!
+(The former exciter is not in this picture.)
+That receiver is another "pride & joy" project!
 (Built on 5/7/2005) I took a very filthy old Johnson Messenger CB rig and converted it into a nice AM receiver for 75M!
 It's range is limited to only 3865-3910, because I wanted to be able to tune the AM window, easily, without needing a big dial!
 The small knob and hand-drawn markings are more than adequate.
 (I later added a BFO for SSB reception.)
 That receiver, while "nifty", is just not up to the task of pulling in weaker signals in this very RF-noisy neghborhood.
 I need DSP to clean things up, so I normally use the Icom 718 for the rx.